mxmssh/drltrace/README.md

 ```
 drltrace -logdir . -- calc.exe
 ```
-That’s all, the framework will inject required DLLs in the target process, starts instrumentation and in parallel will log information about all library calls which are executed in the target process:
+That’s all, the tool will inject required DLLs in the target process, starts instrumentation and in parallel will log information about all library calls which are executed in the target process:

 ```
 ~~43600~~ msvcrt.dll!__wgetmainargs